Kowal Sentry Integration for Magento 2

 magento-

-Useful when one Sentry organization monitors multiple Magento instances and you want to avoid naming collisions.
+Useful when one Sentry organization monitors several Magento instances and you want to avoid name collisions.

 Recommended configuration profiles